 If your treatment is ongoing, be sure to communicate your status to the SSA.
 If you see a new doctor or begin a new treatment plan, you should let the representative assigned to your claim know about it so they can request your additional records.

-Some SSD representatives might require you to undergo an independent medical examination.
-That’s an appointment where a doctor they choose performs their own evaluation of your medical condition to determine if they agree with your doctor’s diagnosis of your disability.
+SSA might require you to undergo an independent medical examination.
+That’s an appointment where SSA pays a doctor to perform their own evaluation of your medical condition to determine if they agree with your doctor’s diagnosis of your disability.

 The Social Security Administration requires complete and accurate information in every claim they receive.
-It’s good to understand why representatives deny applications to avoid one.
+It’s good to understand why representatives deny applications to avoid making common mistakes in the application process.
 Below are the most common reasons for Social Security Disability denials:

-- Previously denied claim: If you already applied for SSD benefits and got rejected, your application a resubmitted claim may be denied.
-The best way to reapply is by filing an appeal.
+- Previously denied claim: If you already applied for SSDI benefits and were denied, resubmitting a claim may also result in a denial.
+The best way to avoid this is by filing an appeal.

 - Failure to follow the process: Each step of the claims process is essential.
 If you skip anything, you risk the SSA representative denying your application.
 When you begin, make sure you complete each of the steps below: